Eczbek/xieite/docs/algorithms/isPalindrome.md

 <br/>

-Checks if an iterable is the same backwards as it is forwards
+Checks if a range is the same backwards as it is forwards

 <br/><br/>